twitter/communitynotes/content/writing-ability.md

 ### How can I avoid having my ability to write notes temporarily locked?

-You'll receive notifications from Birdwatch about how your notes have been rated by other contributors, and get alerts if you're at risk of having your ability to write locked.
+You'll receive notifications about how your notes have been rated by other contributors, and get alerts if you're at risk of having your ability to write locked.
 Additionally, all notes with the status of Helpful or Not Helpful show the top feedback tags selected by raters with the status title.
 Keep an eye out for that feedback, and make sure to read our tips for writing helpful notes.

-### How does Birdwatch prevent raters from intentionally trying to lock someone else's ability to write?
+### How does Community Notes prevent raters from intentionally trying to lock someone else's ability to write?

-Note statuses in Birdwatch aren't achieved by popularity or majority rules.
-For a note to reach a status of Helpful or Not Helpful, Birdwatch requires agreement between contributors who have sometimes disagreed in their past ratings.
+Note statuses in Community Notes aren't achieved by popularity or majority rules.
+For a note to reach a status of Helpful or Not Helpful, the system requires agreement between contributors who have sometimes disagreed in their past ratings.
 Ratings are also weighted based on how helpful a contributor has been in the past.
 This helps reduce one-sided ratings and helps to prevent manipulation.
 Learn more here.